raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 * "source" directory
 * "include" directory

+Note: This code is based on the deal.II library example "[step-41](https://www.dealii.org/current/doxygen/deal.II/step_41.html)".
-Note: The file "CMakeLists.txt" is used to compile the code.
+Note: The file "CMakeLists.txt" is used to easily compile the code.

 #### 👉 Instructions to **compile** the code: